ethersphere/swarm-guide/contents/pss.rst

 *******************************
-Node-to-node messaging with PSS
+PSS
 *******************************

-``pss`` (Postal Service over Swarm) is a messaging protocol over Swarm with strong privacy features.
+:dfn:`pss` (Postal Service over Swarm) is a messaging protocol over Swarm with strong privacy features.
 The pss API is exposed through a JSON RPC interface described in the `API Reference <./apireference.rst#PSS>`_, here we explain the basic concepts and features.